lespenel/minishell/README.md

 | `unset` | Removes specified environment variables. |
 | `env`   | Displays the current environment variables. |
 | `exit`  | Exits the shell.
 Accepts an optional exit status. |

-### Bonus Features

-In addition to the core requirements, several bonus features are implemented:
-- **Logical Operators**: Support for `&&` and `||` operators with parenthesis for precedence, enabling complex command sequences.
-- **Extended Wildcards**: Supports `*` for wildcard matching across the current directory, extended to allow recursive matches through the file structure.
-- **Tilde Expansion**: Expands `~` to the user’s home directory.
-- **IFS (Internal Field Separator)**: Handles custom field separation as defined in the IFS variable, allowing for custom tokenization of input.
-- **POSIX `cd` Compliance**: The `cd` command is POSIX-compliant, handling standard options and edge cases as specified in the POSIX `cd` manual.
-- **Subshell Support**: Commands enclosed in parentheses are treated as subshells, allowing for isolated command execution.
-- **Git Branch in Prompt**: Displays the current Git branch in the prompt, enhancing the interactive experience for users in development environments.

 ## Credits